Avasam/Global_Speedrunning_Scoreboard/README.md

 - The only 2 arbritrary numbers are: 4 and 60%
     - 4 is the minimum amount of players that should be present in a leaderboard.
     - 60% minimum percentile needed in a leaderboard for a run to be worth any point.
+- Individual Levels are considered, however their value is divided according to the amount of ILs in the same category.
 - Runs whitout video/image verifications are not considered AND not counted.
 - Leaderboards based on score rather than speed are excluded†